 On September 22, 2005, the Newegg 2005 Incentive Award Plan was approved and was later amended in January 2008, October 2009, December 2011 and September 2015.
 Under the Newegg 2005 Incentive Award Plan, Newegg may grant equity incentive awards to employees, directors, and consultants based on Newegg's Class A Common Stock.
-A committee of Newegg's Board of Directors determines the eligibility, types of equity awards, vesting schedules, and exercise prices for equity awards granted.
-Subject to certain adjustments in the event of a change in capitalization or similar transaction, Newegg may issue a maximum of 14,200,000 shares of its Class A Common Stock under the Newegg 2005 Incentive Award Plan.
+A committee of Newegg's board of directors determines the eligibility, types of equity awards, vesting schedules, and exercise prices for equity awards granted.
+Subject to certain adjustments in the event of a change in capitalization or similar transaction, Newegg may issue a maximum of 14,200,000 shares of its Class A Common Stock under the Newegg 2005 Incentive Award Plan, which will be exchanged into a maximum of approximately 82,952,149 Common Shares upon closing of the Merger.
 Newegg issues new shares of Class A Common Stock from its authorized share pool to settle stock-based compensation awards.
 The exercise price of options granted under the plan shall not be less than the fair value of Newegg's Class A Common Stock as of the date of grant.
 Options typically vest over a term of four years, and are typically exercisable for a period of 10 years after the date of grant, except when granted to a holder who, at the time the option is granted, owns stock representing more than 10% of the voting power of all classes of stock of Newegg or any subsidiaries, in which case, the term of the option shall be no more than five years from the date of grant.
 In September 2015, the Newegg 2005 Incentive Award Plan was amended to permit additional awards to be made after the tenth anniversary of the original adoption of said plan.